Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 Why Chasing Happiness Leaves You Empty

-Here’s the tricky thing about seasons like this: our human instinct is to reach for something — anything — that will make us feel better.
+Here’s the tricky thing I’ve learned about seasons like this: your human instinct is to reach for something, anything, that will make you feel better.

-- Money or career wins to distract us.
+• Money or career wins to distract you.

-But what happens when you get one or all those things, and the relationship you’ve prayed for is still out of reach?
-What happens when you check everything off the list and still feel hollow?
+But what happens when you hold onto one of those things I mentioned above, and the marriage you’ve prayed for is still out of reach?
+What happens when you check everything off a milestone/achievement list and still feel hollow?

 Joy: What the Bible Actually Says